Western Lands Preservation logo

 Establish A Legacy

-Western Lands Preservation accepts no taxpayer funds for any aspect of our operations.
-The generously of individuals is a welcome part of our enterprise.
-Note: Bequests to Western Lands Preservation are not tax-deductible.
+Do note, if you don’t already know, that Western Lands Preservation is a for-profit entity and accepts no taxpayer funds for any aspect of our operations.
+You can learn here Why?
+The generously of individuals is a welcome part of our enterprise, though we have yet to received a single acre by bequest, so if we talk it could be a first.
+Bequests to Western Lands Preservation are not tax-deductible.

-If you would like to support our preservation efforts, reach out to us . . .
+If you would like to talk, reach out by email, phone, or a letter . . .

 Contact Us